 we will want to work longer hours, spend more time with our kids, find ample time for both, without a worry of where time goes.
 We will

-When the patient is healed, he must cast off his crutch or be unable to walk.
+When the patient is healed, he must cast off his crutch and stand, or be forever unable to walk.

 The reborn lazy will shun their beds, their TVs, their junk food, in the same way...